-Booker, the younger brother of Washington Wizards forward Trevor, is a strong, physical presence inside.
+Booker is a strong, physical presence inside.
 Yet, there are too many times he’s missing down low.
 It looked like the light had truly gone on for Booker in the middle of last season when he scored in double figures for four straight contests – the last two getting double-digit rebounds, too.

-But Booker had just three more games in double figure scoring in the Tigers last eight contests.
+But Booker had just three more games in double-figure scoring in the Tigers’ last eight contests.
 He took only four shots in a 68-63 first-round loss to Virginia Tech at the ACC tournament.

 Jennings has also had his troubles finding the right path on the court at Clemson.
-The prep school McDonald’s All-American was expected to fit seamlessly into the Tigers system.
+The prep school McDonald’s All-American was expected to fit seamlessly into the Tigers’ system.
 Instead, Jennings has been inconsistent in his play and his confidence.

-Brownell said too much focus has been on what Jennings’ can’t do.
+Brownell said too much focus has been on what Jennings can’t do.
 This offseason, the coaching staff tried to get Jennings to excel at the things he does best, like put the ball on the floor near the hoop and go for the easy baskets.

 “I think Milton and Book have gone the full gamut of not starting to being reserves to starting,” Brownell said.
 “They’ve had some really good games at times.
 Maybe they haven’t been quite as consistent at times as we’d all like.
 But I feel good about where they are.
 They’ve had good summers and a good start to the fall.”

 Brownell’s not sure who else on the roster might contribute big minutes and big points.
 The rest of the roster is six sophomores and four freshmen.
 That could grow to five if freshman Jaron Blossomgame, recovering from a broken leg, looks healthy and capable during practice.
-He said this week he’s 60-to-70 percent back, but Brownell wants to wait before deciding on Blossomgame’s role.
+He said last week he’s 60-to-70 percent back, but Brownell wants to wait before deciding on Blossomgame’s role.